bencentra/noted_mockups/README.md

-# noted_mockups
+# Noted Mockups

-Quick mockups of the UI for "Noted," an online notes app I may or may not actually make
+Quick mockups of the UI for "Noted," an online notes app I may or may not actually make.